Sergei Polonsky: Moscow's Federation Tower

 In 2009, The Federation Tower won the FIABCI World Prix d’Excellence Award (Office Category Winner).

-Construction of the project stalled in 2008 as a result of the financial crisis; however, it was resumed in August 2011 and completed in 2017.
+Construction of the project stalled in 2008 due to the Great Recession; however, it was resumed in August 2011 and completed in 2017.

 Korona residential property

 Korona was a Moscow landmark project, aiming to reflect state-of-the-art achievements in architecture, planning, construction technologies, and landscaping.
 The ceremony of laying the first stone in the foundation of the Korona Project intended to demonstrate a "new, unusual, vigorous and assertive style" of the young businessmen from St. Petersburg.

 Golden Keys

 Golden Keys 2 Residential Property was the 2nd project implemented by Polonsky's team.
 Polonsky suggested a comfortable "town within the city" living concept where high-rise residential buildings are mixed with a cottage village named "Y".

 After that, the company launched new business centers Pollars and Europe Building.
 In 2002–2007, the company started the construction of such residential compounds as Taganka House, Kutuzovskaya Riviera, Mirax Park and the Federation Tower – a mixed-use complex in the Moscow International Business Center – Moscow City.